misterpotts/fabricate/README.md

 npm run serve
 ```

-This will also open up a browser window at `http://127.0.0.1:30001/game`.
+This will also open up a browser window at `http://localhost:30001/game`.
+Use this new browser window for local development.
-Use this window, **NOT** your local Foundry client, or direct access (typically at port `30000`) to use live reload during local development.
+**DO NOT** use your local Foundry client, or direct access (typically at port `30000`) to see the changes from live reloads (HMR) during local development.

 # License